Creating an Exchange Marketplace listing

 If your online store has installed a dropshipping app, it will automatically be placed in the Dropshipping category on Exchange.
 Dropshipping apps include Oberlo, Spocket, Modalyst, and more.
 Your business may not rely on these apps as a primary fulfillment method, but will still be displayed in the dropshipping category.
 This is still helpful for buyers looking for a business that is equipped for dropshipping.

-If your business has greater than $100 in revenue, your listing will be added to the Established Store category.
-When buyers are browsing this category they can also filter the selection based on industry type, which you select when creating your listing.
+If your business has made more than $20,000 USD in revenue, then your listing will be added to the Established Store category.
+When buyers browse this category, they can also filter the selection based on industry type, that you select when creating your listing.

 Businesses that have installed print on demand apps such as Printful or teelaunch will automatically be placed in this category.
 This lets buyers who are interested in running a business that can do print on demand know that your listing is right for them.